tridentstream/docs/basic-setup/setup-deluge-streaming-and-create-plugin.rst

    The add new plugin popup

-A pop appears as seen in :numref:`add_new_plugin_popup`, click "Add" next to the Deluge plugin.
+A popup appears as seen in :numref:`add_new_plugin_popup`, click "Add" next to the Deluge plugin.

 .. _deluge_plugin_form:
 .. figure:: images/deluge-plugin-form.png